petergregg/Content/Blog/Articles/Deploy AKS with Terraform and Store Terraform State in Azure Storage.md

     }
     ```

-## Configure terraform backend State
+## Configure Terraform Backend State

-1. Add the backend configuration to the providers.tf, replacing `{YourStorageAccount}` with the terraform state storage account you created earlier and `{YourAzureSubscription}` with your azure subscription id.
+1. Add the following backend Terraform configuration into the `providers.tf`, replacing `{YourTFStateAzureStorageAccount}` with the terraform state storage account you created earlier and `{YourAzureSubscription}` with your azure subscription id.

     ```
     terraform {